 Common Garbage Disposal Problems

-Garbage disposals are among the hardest-working appliances in your kitchen — and when they fail, it can bring your kitchen routine to a halt fast.
+Garbage disposals are among the hardest-working appliances in your kitchen, and when they fail, it can bring your kitchen routine to a halt fast.
 Understanding what's going wrong is the first step to fixing it quickly and affordably.

 Garbage Disposal Humming But Not Grinding

 If your disposal hums but won't grind, the motor is receiving power but the flywheel or impeller is physically stuck.
-This is almost always caused by a jam from hard or fibrous food items — think chicken bones, celery strings, fruit pits, or even a dropped utensil.
+This is almost always caused by a jam from hard or fibrous food items like chicken bones, celery strings, fruit pits, or even a dropped utensil.
 The motor strains against the blockage, producing that recognizable buzzing hum.

 Left unaddressed, this can burn out the motor entirely, turning a $15 DIY fix into a full replacement.